dm0lz/orbitchat/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-We recommend using a local [signaling server](https://github.com/libp2p/js-libp2p-webrtc-star) for development purpose.
+It's recommended using a local [signaling server](https://github.com/libp2p/js-libp2p-webrtc-star) for development purpose.

 ### `npm install --global libp2p-webrtc-star`